Jerome Gantt

-Jerome Gantt (born October 20, 1948) is a retired National Football League (NFL) and Canadian Football League (CFL) offensive tackle and Grey Cup champion.
+Jerome Floyd Gantt (born October 20, 1948) is an American former professional football offensive tackle and Grey Cup champion.
+He played in the National Football League (NFL) and Canadian Football League (CFL).

-Gantt played college football at North Carolina Central University and was chosen in the fourth round (80th overall) of the 1970 NFL Draft by the NFL's Buffalo Bills, where he played 6 games as a back-up.
+Gantt played college football at North Carolina Central University and was chosen in the fourth round (80th overall) of the 1970 NFL draft by the NFL's Buffalo Bills, where he played 6 games as a back-up.
 In 1972, he moved to Canada with the Hamilton Tiger-Cats and won the Grey Cup with them that year.
 In 1974, he played for the Saskatchewan Roughriders.
 He also joined the Montreal Alouettes of the CFL and was part of their 1974 Grey Cup winning team.
 He finished his career in 1975 with the Charlotte Hornets of the World Football League.